DNA-and-Natural-Algorithms-Group/ArrheniusInference/README.md

   * **loadmcmc.py**: this file draws boxplots and correlation plots for the samples obtained from the MCMC ensemble method.
   * **myenums.py**: this file contains enum types used in the framework.
   * **configfile.txt**: this file contains variables for configularation.
+  * **parameters/metropolis_samples.txt**: this file contains 100 metropolis parameters from the MCMC ensemble method.
+  * **parameters/arrhenius_samples.txt**: this file contains 100 arrhenius parameters from the MCMC ensemble method.

 - **reactions**:
    * **parent.py**: this file contains code that different types of reactions have in common.